Music

 Intent

 At Shaw-cum-Donnington C.E.
 Primary School, children receive a Music curriculum which allows them to exercise their creativity through musical expression.
 Children are taught to perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.
 Skills are taught progressively to ensure that all children are able to learn and practise in order to develop as they move through the school.
 Children understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.
-Children’s interests are captured through themed topic learning, ensuring that links are made in a cross-curricular way, giving children motivation and meaning for their learning.

 Implementation